 - MA in dance and somatic wellbeing (2009) from the University of Central Lancashire UCLAN.

 - Post Graduate Diploma Integrative Body and Movement Therapy (2016) from the Institute for Integrative Bodywork and Movement Therapy IBMT.

 - Professional Training in Contemporary Trauma Practice (2017) by Relational Change Training led by Miriam Taylor

 I receive clinical supervision for all one-to-one work that I do.
-My work is influenced by my life experience and my training with Linda Hartley and Arnold and Amy Mindell’s Process Work.
+My work is influenced by my personal experience, relationships and interconnected life as well as the trainings and personal development work as listed below.